ZealanL/RLGym-PPO-Guide/making_a_good_bot.md

 ### Learning to score

-Once your bot is capable of hitting the ball, you should introduce rewards for moving the ball to the goal, and scoring.
+Once your bot is capable of hitting the ball, you should introduce rewards for moving the ball to the goal and scoring.
 You should also decrease the `TouchBallReward` a lot so that it is no longer the bot's top priority.

 I recommend using `VelocityBallToGoalReward` as the continuous scoring encouragement, it should be a fair bit stronger than `SpeedTowardBallReward`.